jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 130px; position: absolute; top: 160px; right: 340px;">Reuse</h1>

 !SLIDE
-.notes Due to a combination of these two factors, even if you are not storing any important data in your own system, if you are storing password hashes for users, and your application gets compromised, attackers can try to crack the password hashes stored in your system to try to figure out the underlying password, and use that password to access other systems.
+.notes Even if you are not storing any important data in your own system, if you are storing password hashes for users, and your application gets compromised, attackers can try to crack the password hashes stored in your system, and use the passwords to access other systems.

 <h1 style="font-size: 200px; position: absolute; top: 210px; left: 160px;">Attack</h1>
 <h1 class="white" style="font-size: 100px; position: absolute; top: 210px; left: 760px;">Other</h1>